T1159e 2026

 1. Click ‘Get Form’ to open the t1159e in the editor.

-2. Begin by filling out your personal information in the 'Information about you' section.
-Enter your name, address, and social insurance number (SIN) or other identification numbers as required.
+2. Begin by filling out your personal information in the 'Identification' section.
+Enter your first name, last name, mailing address, and social insurance number (SIN) or other tax identification numbers.

 3. Provide your date of birth and indicate if this return is for a deceased person.
 If applicable, enter the date of death.